QUITTING SMOKING TIMELINE

 Quitters who make it to 4 weeks smokefree are five times more likely to stay smokefree for good!

 The risk of heart attack has started to drop.
 With lung function improving too, climbing the stairs gets that little bit easier each day.

 Walking long distances is a lot easier now.
 Any bad coughs should have disappeared, but if not, being seen by a doctor is imperative as it can be a sign of something more sinister.

 Any tiredness and shortness of breath will be a thing of the past.
-Cilia, air sacs in the lungs, have regrown and healed some of the damage caused by smoking, but the lungs will never be 100% healthy.
+Cilia, air sacs in the lungs, have regrown and healed some of the damage caused by smoking.

 Ex-smokers are 50% less likely to have a heart attack, heart disease or a stroke within just one year of quitting smoking.